-Specimen Volume: 5 mL
+Specimen Volume: 5 mL Collection Instructions:

-Collection Instructions:

-1. Collect a control specimen from the unrelated healthy donor within an hour of the patient's specimen collection time.

-- 2. Clearly label as Normal Control on the outermost label. - 3.
+- 1. Collect a control specimen from the unrelated healthy donor within an hour of the patient's specimen collection time. - 2.
+Label clearly as Normal Control and the corresponding patient information. - 3.
 Send the whole blood specimen in the original tube.
-Do not aliquot.

-4. Rubber band patient specimen and control vial together.
+Do not aliquot. - 4.
+Rubber band patient specimen and control vial together.